Aesthetic Skull Surgery for Temporal Hollows

 Augmentation of the complete side of the head from the side of the eye back to the front edge of the occipital area can be done using a combined extended anterior and posterior temporal implants.
 A single vertical incision in the scalp or an incision placed behind the ear in the postauricular sulcus can be used to place both types of tem-poral implants.

-A one-piece custom total temporal implant design can also be done to cover the entire temporal region.
-Placed through an incision behind the ear supplemented with one in the scalp, the large coverage implant can add width to the entire side of the head.
+A one-piece custom total temporal implant design can also be done to cover the entire temporal region from the forehead to the back of the temporal region.
+In essence augmenting the entire narrow temporal lines.
+Placed through an incision behind the ear supplemented with one in the scalp, this large coverage temporal implant adds width to the entire side of the head.

 Just like a narrow side of the head can be augmented, an overly convex or too wide side of the head can be reduced.
 In the anterior temporal region this can only be done using Botox injections.
 Surgical muscle reduction is not usually done in this area.
 While usually not permanent and needing to be repeated, Botox has a well known history of clinical effectiveness at reducing the size of masticatory muscles.
 It is also a simple and safe technique that has no known side effects.